IBM/maximo-labs/MkDocs/apm_8.8/docs/matrix.md

 ## View the drilled in assets list for one distribution
 `Action:`
-1. Click any cell of Matrix or any card with the blue text of number, you can see the detailed assets list.
+1. Click any red cell of Matrix or 'High' need for action card with the blue text of number, you can see the detailed assets list.
   ![matrix view](./img/matrix_home_click.png)
   ![matrix view](./img/matrix_drillin.png)
 2. In the drill in page, you can filter out the interested assets list by click the filter icon.